-This article comes from Cate Vanasse’s insightful talk at our Customer Marketing Summit in Boston 2024, check out his full presentation.
+This article comes from Cate Vanasse’s insightful talk at our Customer Marketing Summit in Boston 2024, check out her full presentation.

 Mastering the complexities of marketing for multiple products is essential for driving business success.